-The stock option benefit must also be eligible for the 50% deduction available on the qualified exercise of certain securities.
-Assuming these qualifications are met, the reduced income inclusion is available if the shares are donated in the year acquired and within 30 days after the option exercise.
+Assuming these qualifications are met (and the new rules restricting the 50% deduction do not apply), the reduced income inclusion is available if the shares are donated in the year acquired and within 30 days after the option exercise.
 In addition, in the case of a "cashless exercise," the reduced income inclusion may also be available if the employee directs their financial professional to immediately dispose of the securities acquired from the employee stock options and deliver the proceeds to a qualifying charity.
 Note that if the value of the shares decrease in the (maximum) 30-day period before making the donation, or if only some of the shares (or aggregate proceeds) received by exercising the options are donated, the tax deduction will be reduced proportionately.

-For further information on employee stock options, ask your BMO financial professional for a copy of the publication, Taxation of Employee Stock Options.
+For further information on employee stock options, including important changes recently enacted for stock options granted after June 2021, ask your BMO financial professional for a copy of the publication, Taxation of Employee Stock Options.
 However, as the tax rules for employee stock options and the related rules used to determine the charitable donation credits are complex, please consult with your tax advisor to determine the appropriateness and the proper implementation of this strategy based on your situation.